 While every editor may not be involved in production steps, it’s important that all editors understand the phases of their journal’s production process and how they relate to peer review.
 If your journal lacks clear alignment between peer review and production you may end up with gaps in your editorial processes that can delay time to publication or cause you to miss out on opportunities to improve your workflows.

 The first phase of production at most academic journals is copyediting accepted manuscripts.
 This process is generally pretty straightforward.
 Manuscripts require final grammar and formatting review.
 This is also one of the areas where coordination between peer review and publishing is most important.
-Journals can significantly cut down on copyediting time when their editors are taking steps to get manuscripts as publication-ready as possible throughout peer review.
+Journals can significantly cut down on copyediting time by having editors take steps to get manuscripts as publication-ready as possible throughout peer review.

 Ways editors handling peer review can help get manuscripts ready for publication include:

 - Iterating on manuscript formatting guidelines to make them clearer and consequently improve author compliance

 - Notifying authors about technical errors as part of peer review (for example, if their article citations aren’t formatted properly)

 - Communicating production next steps to authors of accepted manuscripts so they know from the start how copyedits will be handled and when to expect to review their final article proof